JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 The district is assuming 5.3% for new construction as a percentage of Total AV.
 That is how they came up with their advertised $680 per year for the property owner for the example property with a 2024 AV of $500,000.

+The case for a property with a 2024 Tax Year AV of $800,000 is also highlighted.

 ![Lynden SD bond example parcel chart with different new construction assumptions](pagesManual/LeviesReport/20240806/LyndenNewConstructionAnnotated.png "Lynden SD bond example parcel chart with different new construction assumptions")

 ___